Aeases/notes-static-site/content/Fiscal Policy/Fiscal Policy.md

 >[!seealso]- Syllabus Dotpoints
 >![[Syllabus - Economics#Fiscal policy]]

-Fiscal Policy helps the government achieve it's [[Economc Policy Objective]]s.
+Fiscal Policy is the shifting of **government spending**, and **Taxation** helps the government achieve it's [[Economc Policy Objective]]s.

 >[!warning] Memorise Budget for past couple years

 # The Main tool of Fiscal Policy

+>[!danger] Decision Lag
+>The budget has a very long [[Time Lags#Decision Lag|Decision Lag]] as the government must enact new Fiscal Policy as Legislation, and pass it in the budget either in May at release, or Nov-Jan in Alteration Period

 ### The (Commonwealth) Budget
 The estimated revenue and expenditure for the next year and future years of the Australian Government.
 It is the **main tool of *fiscal policy*.**